trusslab/provcam/README.md

 ![Export Hardware Including Bitstream](docs/img/export_hardware_include_bitstream.png)

 ## Firmware
-Assuming you have the hardware design XSA file named `PROVCAM_XSA`.
+Assuming you have the hardware design XSA file named `PROVCAM_XSA`.\
+This section is supposed to be done using MACHINE_0.

 1. Clone the firmware repo (`git clone https://github.com/trusslab/provcam_ctrl.git`) to `<PATH_TO_PROVCAM_FW_SRC>`.
 2. Open Vitis classic (`vitis -classic`) under a new workspace `<PATH_TO_PROVCAM_FW_WS>`.